Ex-Formula One boss Bernie Ecclestone spared jail after admitting fraud

 His defence barrister, Christine Montgomery KC, told sentencing judge Mr Justice Bryan that the defendant “bitterly regrets the events that led to this criminal trial”.

-Sentencing Ecclestone, who heard the judge’s remarks from the dock, Mr Justice Bryan said: “Your offending is so serious that neither a fine or a community order would be appropriate.
+Sentencing Ecclestone, who heard the judge’s remarks from the dock, Mr Justice Bryan said: “Your offending is so serious that neither a fine nor a community order would be appropriate.

 “It is rightly acknowledged that the custody threshold has been passed.”

-The former racing driver said “I plead guilty” while standing in the well of the court, wearing a dark suit and grey tie.
+The former racing driver said “I plead guilty” while standing in the well of the court on Thursday wearing a dark suit and grey tie.

 Before his guilty plea, he had been due to face trial in November on the single fraud charge.

-He said Ecclestone was “seeking to a draw a line under investigations into his tax affairs”.
+He said that Ecclestone was “seeking to a draw a line under investigations into his tax affairs.”

 Mr Wright added: “He was fed up of paying huge bills for advice.”